xct007/cai-api/README.md

 ## Running the API

 To run the API, run `npm start` in the root directory.
-The API will be available at `localhost:8080`.
+The API will be available at `localhost:PORT`.

 ## API Endpoints

-Swagger documentation is available at `http://localhost:8080/docs` after running the API.
+Swagger documentation is available at `/docs` after running the API.

 The API provides the following endpoints: